emilyjcosta5/datachallenge2/report.rst

 ================================================================
-Towards a Universal Classifier for Crystallographic Space Groups
+Towards a Universal Classifier for Crystallographic Space Groups\ :sup:`1`
 ================================================================
 Addressing Space Group Imbalance in Large Crystallographic Datasets for Training a Neural Network.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~